 The Dunning-Kruger effect can be summed up in one sentence: the less we know, the more we think we know.
 It is a cognitive bias with what people with fewer skills, abilities and knowledge tend to overstate those same abilities and knowledge.
 As a result, they tend to become ultracrepidarian; people who express opinions about everything they hear without knowing anything, but they think they know a lot more than the others.

 The problem is that the victims of the Dunning-Kruger effect do not just merely give an opinion or suggestion but try to impose their ideas, as if they were absolute truths, making look the others as incompetent or ignorant.
-Of course, dealing with these people is not easy because they tend to have a very rigid thought.
+Of course, dealing with these people is not easy because they tend to have a very rigid thinking.

 The criminal who tried to make himself invisible with lemon juice

 In the mid-1990’s in Pittsburgh, happened something that we might call surprising.
 A 44-year-old man robbed two banks in full day, with no mask to cover his face and protect his identity.
 Obviously, that criminal adventure had a very short life, as the man was immediately arrested.

 After being arrested, McArthur Wheeler, that’s his name, confessed to having applied lemon juice on his face that would make it invisible to cameras.
 “But if I put the lemon juice!”
 Was his answer when he was arrested.